folio-org/folio-org.github.io/guides/rename-module.md

 The [usual](/guidelines/create-new-repo/) Settings, access for relevant teams, branch protection, required status checks, etc.

-The actual status checks can only be enabled after the first pull request.
+The actual status checks can only be enabled after the first pull request, and must be done within a few days of creating the PR.

 For guidance, follow the settings of the old one.